wymail/wymail/blog/1-Building-A-Blog-In-Github-Part-1-Pandoc.md

-% Using Github Pages for blogging - Part 1
+% Using Github Pages for blogging - Part 1 : Pandoc
 % arcmode
 % 08/02/2021